Career Timeline of Nick Suzuki: Major Achievements and Milestones

 How Nick Suzuki built a successful career.
 Explore key moments that defined the journey.

-Nick Suzuki is a Canadian professional ice hockey player currently serving as the centre and captain for the Montreal Canadiens in the NHL.
-Drafted 13th overall by the Vegas Golden Knights in 2017, Suzuki is recognized for his skill and creativity on the ice, leading to the moniker "Slick Nick".
-He represents a key player and leader for the Canadiens.
+Nick Suzuki is a Canadian professional ice hockey player currently serving as the captain for the Montreal Canadiens in the NHL.
+Drafted 13th overall by the Vegas Golden Knights in 2017, Suzuki is a center known for his skillful playmaking, earning him the moniker "Slick Nick."
+He is a key player for the Canadiens and a rising star in the league.

-In 2015, Nick Suzuki was a member of Team Ontario at the Canada Winter Games, winning a gold medal.
+Prior to his major junior career, Nick Suzuki was a member of Team Ontario at the 2015 Canada Winter Games, winning a gold medal.

-In 2016, Nick Suzuki was named to the Canadian national under-18 team roster for the Ivan Hlinka Memorial Cup, where he collected one goal and three points in four games.
+In 2016, Nick Suzuki was named to the Canadian national under-18 team roster for the 2016 Ivan Hlinka Memorial Cup.

 2017: Drafted by Vegas Golden Knights

-In 2017, Nick Suzuki was selected in the first round, 13th overall, by the Vegas Golden Knights in the NHL entry draft.
+In 2017, Nick Suzuki was selected in the first round, 13th overall, by the Vegas Golden Knights in the NHL entry draft, marking the beginning of his professional hockey career.

 September 10, 2018: Traded to Montreal Canadiens

-On September 10, 2018, Nick Suzuki was traded to the Montreal Canadiens, along with Tomáš Tatar and a second-round pick in the 2019 NHL entry draft, in exchange for Max Pacioretty.
+On September 10, 2018, Suzuki was traded to the Montreal Canadiens along with Tomáš Tatar and a second-round pick in exchange for Max Pacioretty, changing the course of his NHL career.

-In 2018, after his OHL season concluded, the Golden Knights assigned Nick Suzuki to the Chicago Wolves, their AHL affiliate, for that year's Calder Cup playoffs.
-He made a brief appearance despite the team being swept in the first round.
+After his OHL season concluded in 2018, the Golden Knights assigned Suzuki to the Chicago Wolves, their American Hockey League (AHL) affiliate, for that year's Calder Cup playoffs, marking his first experience in professional hockey.

 January 9, 2019: Traded to Guelph Storm